EJones621/Olympic_Analysis/README.md

 ![DBERD.png](https://github.com/cmmgw/Olympic_Analysis/blob/main/Graphics/DBERD.png)

+## Data Cleaning and Analysis
+Pandas will be used to clean the data and perform an exploratory analysis.

 ## Machine Learning Model
 Before the data was fed into the machine learning model, it was preprocessed.
 The first- and most-time consuming step was to merge the datasets.
 The most common column to merge on was the column containing the country name.
 This is where most of the cleaning was done as names such as St. Lucia versus Saint Lucia wouldn't be found as a match.
 The majority of this type of cleaning was done manually in Excel since writing lines of code for each country name that didn't match would've been even more time consuming.